 A vital component of county governance and operation is citizen involvement.
 As with dozens of other Commissions and Advisory Boards, Orange County Government facilitates proceedings for the citizen representatives of the CRC, who now seek input from fellow community members for the 2020 review process.
 This portion of the County Comptroller’s website is the hub where information can be found about CRC Members, meetings and matters that will be under your consideration as you participate in the November 2020 election.

 Your voice is important to the success of the CRC’s mission.
 Citizens may submit final written proposals for the February 5, 2020, meeting agenda up until January 24, 2020.
 Proposals should be sent via email to email@example.com with background research and information provided by the proposer.
 Staff is available to answer any questions you may have pertaining to the process and upcoming deadline.

-On February 5, 2020,the CRC will hear the first of two readings for each of the following committees: Ethics concerning Lobbyists, Number and Composition of County Commission Districts, and Rights of the Wekiva River and Econlockhatchee River.
+On February 5, 2020, the CRC heard the first of two readings for each of the following committees: Ethics Concerning Lobbyists, Number and Composition of County Commission Districts and Rights of the Wekiva River and Econlockhatchee River.
+The second reading for each of the above referenced committees will be heard on March 4, 2020.
 The CRC wants your input on committee recommendations.
 Review the Orange County Charter, check out the 2019-2020 Meeting Schedule and get in Contact with CRC Staff to join the mailing list for updates as the CRC gathers information and evaluates topics that you might spot on your next ballot.